 Although not as recognizable a name as Fender or Gibson, Gretsch guitars are still highly regarded among guitarists.
-Played by the likes of Chet Atkins, George Harrison, and Dave Grohl.
+Their guitars are played by the likes of Chet Atkins, George Harrison, and Dave Grohl.

 Table of Contents

 The History of Gretsch

 Gretsch was started in 1883 in Brooklyn, New York by German immigrant Friedrich Gretsch.
 The company originally focused on banjos, tambourines, and drums.

 In 1916, his son, Fred Gretsch Sr. moved the company’s manufacturing to a larger factory and Gretsch started to produce their first guitars.